The University of Edinburgh

 Salary

-Important: Salary data below is not course specific, but contains data of all students of Scandinavian Studies and Linguistics MA (Hons) at the university.
+Important: Salary data below is not course specific, but contains data of all students of Linguistics at the university.
 Due to data collection methodology, salary data is mainly based on data related to undergraduate students.

 15 months after graduation 3 years after graduation 5 years after graduation